dmorady1/youtube-subscriptions-parser-json/README.md

 Answer: Because google does not allow to log into your account with selenium directly through googles &rsquo;sign up&rsquo; site.

+<a id="org99"></a>

-## Why do I need to go to medium.com on my own and log in?
+## Why do I need to log in manually?
-Answer: Because I **don't** want to store your password in a variable and it might feel less safe to use.
+Answer: Because I **don't** want to store your password in a variable.
+It could feel less secure and vulnerable.
 I considered to use a `--lazy` option but before I receive any complaints, I dropped it.
-So the only option is to log into google on your own through medium.
+So the only option is to log into google on your own, through medium.

 <a id="org73af18b"></a>

 # License